MaterializeInc/materialize/doc/developer/platform/formalism.md

 The Adapter layer provides interactive transactions through the `BEGIN`, `COMMIT`, and `ROLLBACK` commands.
 There are various restrictions on these transactions, primarily because the Storage and Compute layers require you to durably write before you can read from them.
 This makes read-after-write transactions challenging to perform efficiently, and they are not currently supported.
-Write-after-read transactions are implemented by performing all reads at the current timestamp and then writing at a strictly later timestamp.
+Read-then-write transactions are implemented by performing all reads at some timestamp greater than or equal to all previous timestamps and then writing at a strictly later timestamp.
-Other read-only transactions may co-occur with a write-after-read transaction (logically preceding the transaction, as its writes are only visible at its write timestamp).
+Other read-only transactions may co-occur with a read-then-write transaction (logically preceding the transaction, as its writes are only visible at its write timestamp).
-Other write-only transactions may precede or follow a write-after-read transaction, but may not occur *between* the read and write times of that transaction.
+Other write-only transactions may precede or follow a read-then-write transaction, but may not occur *between* the read and write times of that transaction.
-Multiple write-after-read transactions may not co-occur (their [read, write) half-open timestamp intervals must be disjoint).
+Multiple read-then-write transactions may not co-occur (their [read, write) half-open timestamp intervals must be disjoint).

-It is possible that multiple write-after-read transactions on disjoint collections could be made concurrent, but the technical requirements are open at the moment.
+It is possible that multiple read-then-write transactions on disjoint collections could be made concurrent, but the technical requirements are open at the moment.

 Read-after-write, and general transactions are technically possible using advanced timestamps that allow for Adapter-private further resolution.
 All MZ collections support compensating update actions, and one can tentatively deploy updates and eventually potentially retract them, as long as others are unable to observe violations of atomicity.